vassilych/cscs/README.md

-CSCS (Customized Scripting in C#) is a scripting language, which is very easy to integrate into any C# project and adjust according to your needs.
+CSCS (Customized Scripting in C#) is a scripting language framework, which is very easy to integrate into any C# project and adjust according to your needs.
 Basically, the concept of CSCS is not only a language, but also a framework that you can use to create your own language.
-Since the compiler will be inside of your project you can do with the language whatever you want: add new features, modify existing ones, etc. How to do that and the CSCS Framework itself have been described in:
+Since the compiler will be inside of your project, you can do whatever you want with the language: add new features, modify existing ones, etc. How to do that and the CSCS Framework itself, have been described in:

 * [Customized Scripting in C#](https://msdn.microsoft.com/en-us/magazine/mt632273.aspx),  MSDN
 * [Programming your own language in C#](http://www.codemag.com/Article/1607081),  CODE Magazine